 The “Méditerranée” where climate, culture and lifestyle vibrantly come together, the Mediterranean lifestyle is all about enjoying the simple things in life: sea, sun, fresh air and a good glass of wine in the sunset.

-A wine from the sun whit love.
+A wine from the sun whit love

-The sparkling version of Asprinio, crisper, with a lemony acidity.
+The sparkling Asprinio, crisper, with a lemony acidity.
 It’s called Asprinio di Aversa.
 This might well qualify as one of the world’s smallest and most obscure appellations.
 Asprinio grapes are grown only around the town of Aversa in Caserta province and in two villages in the adjacent Naples province.
 Asprinio vines cover fewer than 250 acres.
 Its smell is an exotic (but not cloying) perfume of jasmine and wild mint.

 Surprise again.
 It is crisply acidic and refreshingly dry — very dry — with a hint of bitter almond.
 It goes well with most seafood, especially dishes with a lot of lemon or vinegar, and it’s perfect with buffalo mozzarella cheese, sweet tomatoes and aromatic basil.
 At the same time, its lightness and crispness can counterbalance heavier foods such as salami, prosciutto and full-flavored hard cheeses.

-Our infusions are more about culinary creativity than science.
+Our infusions are more about culinary creativity than science

 We think of ourselves as artists, the uninfused spirit is our empty canvas, and the ingredients are our paint.
 We start looking at them as a flavor experience, ‘There’s so much enjoyment in the flavor.’

 In that spirit, let our tastebuds, our emotions—not our brain—be our guide.
 Also, look at what’s in season.
 ‘There are so many great fruits and herbs that come out throughout the year from Mediterranean, We go to the farmers’ market and say ‘OK, what do they have today?
 What can we play with?’.